alexandrabaturina/evaluating-news-article-with-nlp/README.md

 * Webpack loaders and plugins
 * Creating layouts and page design
 * Service workers
-* Using APIs and creating requests to external urls
+* Using APIs and creating requests to external URLs
 * Using [Jest](https://jestjs.io/docs/en/getting-started)
 ## Features
 * Based on URL entered by user, the app uses [AYLIEN Text Analysis API](https://docs.aylien.com/) to analyze article by four parameters: